cloudflare/cloudflare-docs/content/ruleset-engine/rules-language/expressions/edit-expressions.md

 * **Expression Builder**: Allows you to create expressions using drop-down lists, emphasizing a visual approach to defining an expression.
 * **Expression Editor**: A text-only interface that supports advanced features, such as grouping symbols and functions for transforming and validating values.

 In general, you can switch back and forth between the Expression Builder and the Expression Editor.
-However, the Expression Builder does not support [nested expressions](#create-nested-expressions).
+However, the Expression Builder does not support [nested expressions](#create-nested-expressions) or the [raw string syntax](/ruleset-engine/rules-language/values/#raw-string-syntax).

 ## Expression Builder